shadenfayezalqahtani-ai/ecommerce-cloud-data-pipeline/README.md

-Markdown# Enterprise ERP Integration: Cloud-Native Data Pipeline & Analytics Engine
+Markdown# API-Driven Sales Analytics Platform & Relational Data Warehouse

 ## Project Overview
 This project serves as an end-to-end middleware data integration pipeline.
 It extracts raw transactional, product, and inventory records from a live e-commerce ERP system API, transforms and cleans the unstructured payloads using Python, architectures a normalized Relational Data Warehouse (Star Schema), and executes analytical window functions to rank business performance.